Impulse Shaped Services, notes on a Reboot talk

 • And in the end you should engage the clients by making them part of the value-creating process.

-One thought on “Impulse Shaped Services, notes on a Reboot talk”
+• One response to “Impulse Shaped Services, notes on a Reboot talk”